Best Execution Policy

 Upon acceptance of a client order for securities listed on a financial instruments exchange (hereinafter “exchange”) in Japan, we will endeavor to execute the order in accordance with the following policy when there are no execution instructions from the client:

-1.Securities Covered in the Policy
+1.Securities Covered by the Policy

 2.Methods for Executing Transactions on the Best Terms and Conditions

-- Listed Securities, etc.
+• Listed Securities, etc.

 We will execute orders for Listed Securities, etc., as follows:

-If, however, the client prefers different execution methods from the above (such as a method where we act as the direct counterparty, method of off-floor trading at exchanges (including methods using a Proprietary Trading System ("PTS") and off-floor trading of financial instrument exchanges), etc., we will execute the order in line with the wishes of the client. - For the purpose of (1) (i), Agency Orders will be forwarded to exchanges in the following manner:
+If, however, the client prefers a method of execution different from that above (such as where we act as the direct counterparty, off-exchange trading (including using a Proprietary Trading System (“PTS”)) and off-floor trading at exchanges), we will execute the order in accordance with the wishes of the client.

-- If the security is listed on multiple exchanges (multiple listing), we will forward the order to the exchange which displays its stock price information first when the security code of the security is entered into a QUICK Corp. terminal at the time of execution.
-(The exchange is selected (hereinafter the "Selected Exchange") on the basis of highest set-period trading volume according to QUICK Corp. computational method).Please contact our head office or branches for inquiries regarding Selected Exchange.
+2. If the security is listed on multiple exchanges (multiple listings), we will forward the order to the exchange stock price information for which is displayed first when the security code of the security is entered into a QUICK Corp. terminal at the time of execution.
+This exchange (hereinafter the “Selected Exchange”) is selected on the basis of the highest set-period trading volume according to QUICK Corp.’s computational method.
+Please contact our head office or branches for inquiries regarding the Selected Exchange.

 3.Reasons for Selecting the Above Execution Method

-- Listed Securities, etc.
+• Listed Securities, etc.

 For listed securities, etc. we believe the most rational choice for our clients is to execute orders on exchanges because trading on exchanges is superior to off-exchange transactions in terms of liquidity, likelihood of execution, trading speed, etc. as exchanges tend to have a high concentration of investor demand.